-Traditionally, when a homeowner decides to sell their house, they hire a real estate agent to handle the sale.
-For sale by owner (FSBO) is when the homeowner chooses to sell the house on their own without hiring a real estate agent to facilitate the sale.
+For sale by owner (FSBO) is when a homeowner chooses to sell their home on their own, without using a real estate agent to facilitate the sale.

 The second most common reason that a homeowner may choose to do a FSBO transaction is that they already have an interested buyer.
 In this case, the FSBO process is much easier on the seller.
 They avoid having to market and show the house, which can be a very time-consuming process.